Abbaskhurram255/hindCPlusPlus/README.md

 ## Pros
 * Say goodbye to the junky main function (i.e. `int main(){(...code)}`), just go:
   <br/>`on`<br/>`(   ...code)`<br/>`off`
+* Comes with Date functions
+* Comes with File functions
+* and much more

 ## Importing the library
 `#include "path/to/lib"`